 - Research.
-We are only just starting to process the enormous amount of data that we collected.
-The main question that drives our research interests is how has the massive shift in access to digital media affected political behaviour?
+We are only just starting to process the enormous amount of data that we collect.
+The main question that drives our research interests is how has the massive shift in access to digital media affected political behavior?
 Have the internet and social media helped citizens to organize themselves to hold governments more accountable, reach across past previous divides, and stimulate discussions?
 Or is the opposite true: has the internet created stronger polarization among groups, and given ill-minded governments a new, effective, way to control us, and target other states?

 - Research dissemination.
 We are committed to disseminating the results from our research and data collection to both academic and policy audiences.
 As part of our activities, we publish policy briefs, reports and journal articles.

 The Varieties of Democracy Institute (V-Dem) provided the use of its infrastructure for this data collection project.
 The V-Dem data team processed this survey using the standard V-Dem measurement modeling and quality control processes, using the V-Dem Institute infrastructure for collection and aggregating expert-based data on democracy, reaching out to a network of over 3,200 scholars from more than 180 countries.